Conference Theme: Moving Respite Forward

 Call for Presentations and Papers

-Presentations and workshops are invited that explore the following key concepts with opportunities and co-creation in mind.
+Presentations and workshops are invited that explore the following key concepts with moving respite forward in mind.
 Presenters are encouraged to use visual presentations, such as videos, documentaries and examples that relate to the field of short breaks/respite.

 - Practical implementation